marleinevankampen/pipeline-config-petclinic/README.md

 * https://github.com/enrico2828/spring-petclinic

 Replace all reference to these with your own repos and add your secret to the k3d cluster as per the instruction above.

+## Optional: Use Nexus for local caching

+If you want to destroy and rebuild the cluster often, this will generate a lot of traffic.
+To deploy everything, more than 2,5 GB of docker images has to be downloaded.
+Therefore, it can be useful to use a local repository cache like Nexus.

+You can start a local nexus instance from `nexus` directory:

+`docker-compose up -d`

+Data will be persisted in the `data` directory on the host.

+Also, initialize the k3d cluster with the adjusted config that makes k3d use the local docker registry:

+`k3d cluster create --config k3d/config_nexus`